 As one of the oldest cities in the world, it’s fair to say Lisbon is steeped in history.
 Its cobbled streets and narrow alleyways sprinkle themselves over seven hills and tell a different tale to every passer willing to listen.
 Portugal’s capital city is known for its stunning architecture, its authentic tram rides and, of course, the custard pies.

-It’s early morning, you can hear the gentle chatter of tourists and locals alike as you look up for your coffee at one of the many cafe picturesque restaurants that litter the edge of the main square, Praça do Comércio.
-As you sip on your coffee, take in the glorious Portuguese architecture and the sun yellow walls or the surrounding buildings.
-The statue of King Jose takes centre stage in the square at faces the river Tagus.
+It’s early morning, you can hear the gentle chatter of tourists and locals alike as you look up from your coffee at one of the many picturesque restaurants that litter the edge of the main square, Praça do Comércio.
+As you sip your coffee, take in the glorious Portuguese architecture and the sun yellow walls of the surrounding buildings.
+The statue of King Jose takes centre stage in the square, facing the river Tagus.

 It is highly recommended that you take a tram up into the hills and take an opportunity to take in the view of a sea of red-topped roofs, punctured every so often with chimneys and cobbled roads.
 The bridge in the distance makes for a cool backdrop with the dotted green foliage of trees all lending itself to some great photo opportunities.

 In this article, Far Out Travel will give you some key tips and tricks to make sure that you get the most out of your visit to one of Europe’s most stunning cities.
 Situated in South Western Europe, Portugal is a hotbed for tourism and it is easy to see why.

 With its reputation for arts and culture, world-class restaurants and its unbeatable seafood (or so the locals say), Portugal’s largest city remains in high demand for all travellers from backpackers looking for a cheap stay, right up to the high-end traveller in search of luxury.